SNEE-ICS/PrimaryCareDemandAndCapacity/PelicanWebsite/content/capacity-analysis/appointments_attended.md

 ![DNA-FY(21-22-23)]({attach}/img/appointment_attendance_5.png)

-We can easily infer that -
+We can infer that -

 - Nationally the missed appointments are consistent over years when appointment mode is Face to Face, home visit or telephonic.
 - Nationally inconsistencies is observed in appointments with unknown or video/online modes over the years.